Does your staffing firm need to catch up?

 New channels of communication.

 Standbys like email and calls/voicemail aren’t going away anytime soon.
 You can still call candidates and leave voicemails, or send them emails and will often get responses to personal, well-crafted messages.
+To get your started, here are some cold email examples and templates that you can customize and use.

 But to really stand out to candidates and build stronger contractor relationships, staffing firms need to start using preferred communication methods to reach candidates.
 Yes, candidates are checking email (although there is a trend of checking email once or twice a day rather than throughout the day to increase productivity).
 Yes, they’re still checking their phones.